learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 #### How to install a gem?

 We are going to use the `mail` gem.

+##### How to 'require' a gem
 One way of installing it would be to run `gem install mail` in your terminal and then `require` the gem in your file that uses that gem.

 For example: